shahzeb-227-khan/Opencv-Basics/README.md

 - The default scale factor for `rescaleFrame` is **0.75** (75%).
 You can pass a custom value, e.g., `rescaleFrame(frame, scale=0.5)` for 50%.
 - `changeRes()` only works with **live video captures** (`cv2.VideoCapture`), not static images or pre-recorded video files.
 - Make sure the image path in `Reading_photo.py` matches the filename inside your `Photos/` folder.
+- **Package manager:** During this project, I discovered [**uv**](https://github.com/astral-sh/uv) as a replacement for `pip` + `venv`.
+It creates virtual environments and installs packages at blazing speed, and makes dependency management significantly more straightforward.
+Highly recommended for any Python project.